dlmcpaul/mymoney/README.md

 java -jar mymoney.jar --ledger=myledger.ledger --schedules=schedules.ledger --commodities=commodities.txt
 ```

+There is also a demo docker image available using dummy data just ```docker run -p 8081:8081 dlmcpaul/mymoney:demo```

 If the ledger file is read ok then a web page at http://localhost:8081/mymoney will be available with 9 pages

 - DashBoard : Shows Balance Sheet (Assets & Liabilities), Scheduled Transactions, Monthly Profit & Loss along with Forms for ledger entry creation